bookofproofs/bookofproofs.github.io/_sources/history/19th-century/heyting.md

 9. He published mathematical works in the field of geometry and algebraic geometry.
 10. He was honored with the Do-Lor Watenpaugh Medal in 1969 for his contributions to mathematics.

-Born 9 May1898, Amsterdam, Netherlands.
+Born 9 May 1898, Amsterdam, Netherlands.
 Died 9 July 1980, Lugano, Switzerland.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Heyting/)